What to do when your caring role changes or ends

 Once the person you care for stops getting disability benefits (usually four weeks after they move into the care home), you’ll no longer be entitled to Carer’s Allowance.

 If you received a carer premium or addition with means-tested benefits, this will continue for an extra eight weeks after your Carer’s Allowance stops.

 This could be a good time to get a benefits check.

 Do you know what benefits you are entitled to?
 Our Benefits Calculator can help you, quickly and easily, to find out what you could be claiming.

 If the person you cared for has died

 As well as the loss of the person you cared for, you may also face the loss of the relationships you built up with the professionals involved in their care.

-Being a carer can be demanding and you may have lost touch with family and friends; getting back in contact with them or meeting new people may be the last thing you feel like doing while coping with a bereavement.
+Being a carer can be demanding and you may have lost touch with people.
+Getting back in contact with family and friends, or meeting new people, may be the last thing you feel like doing while coping with a bereavement.
 As a result, you may feel very alone or isolated.

-It may help to talk to family and friends who knew the person you cared for, to share memories and support each other.
+It may help to talk to people who knew the person you cared for, to share memories and support each other.